MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/RODC/Forest-Wide-Updates.md

 The schema update is irreversible ,for the rollback , you have restore the entire forest.
 Beginning in Windows 2012, if you use a account membre of Schema Admins,Enterprise Admins and domain Admins of the root domain to install the first Domain controller on Windows 2012 or higher in the forest, adprep will be launched automatically during the ADDS installation to update schema version.
-If you perform a upgradein-place, you have to execute adprep.exe commands before starting the upgrade.
+If you perform a upgrade in-place, you have to execute adprep.exe commands before starting the upgrade.
 For more information, see [Running Adprep.exe](https://technet.microsoft.com/library/dd464018(v=ws.10).aspx).

 For more information about how to interpret the access control entry (ACE) strings, see [ACE strings](https://msdn.microsoft.com/library/aa374928(VS.85).aspx).
 For more information about how to interpret the security ID (SID) strings, see [SID strings](https://msdn.microsoft.com/library/aa379602(VS.85).aspx).